-Electric cars are rising in popularity, not just because most of us are more conscious of our individual impact on environmental change but also because there is more choice of cars than ever before.
-HMRC have introduced some juicy incentives to help persuade us to take the leap from petrol/diesel to electric cars, whether we buy personally or through our businesses.
+Electric cars are rising in popularity and are definitely on trend.
+This isn’t just because most of us are more conscious of our individual impact on environmental change, but also because there is more choice of cars than ever before.
+HMRC have introduced some juicy incentives to help persuade us to take the leap from petrol/diesel to electric cars.
+And, this applies whether we buy personally or through our businesses.

-In this guide, I explore the pros and cons of buying an electric car through your business to help you decide whether it is right for you, depending on whether you’re business structure is that of a sole trader or Limited Company.
+In this guide, I explore the pros and cons of buying an electric car through your business to help you decide whether it is right for you.
+Although you should note, that this depends on whether you’re business structure is that of a sole trader or Limited Company.

 Table of contents